CICIFLY/Tricks-for-Python-/Trick to install libraries in one line.md

+    Steps for Setting Up Virtual Environment on Ubunbu and Install Common Python Libraries in One Line

-# Are you having troubles to install one of the popular libraries manully?
+### Are you having troubles to install one of the popular libraries manully?
-# Or do you think it's too time consuming to install them separately?
+### Or do you think it's too time consuming to install them separately?

-# I recently found a way to install "Jupyter notebook, matplotlib, numpy,scipy,scikit-learn,tensorflow" on one command line.
+ I recently found a way to install "Jupyter notebook, matplotlib, numpy,scipy,scikit-learn,tensorflow" on one command line.
-# And it works on Linux , Windows 10 and Virtual environment too.
+ And it works on Linux , Windows 10 and Virtual environment too.

 1. Create Virtual Environment:
 (1) pip install virtualenv
 (2) virtualenv my_working_environment3  (my_working_environment3 is my virtual environment name)
 (3) source my_working_environment3/bin/activate
 (command to open my virtual environment on Linux or Mac.
 On windows it would be : activate my_working_environment3)

 2. Install python3 and pip3
 (1) sudo apt-get install python3